schauveau/lesyd/README.md

 ### Quick overview of the values provided by LeSys

 Below are the names used in the MQTT state (a JSON structure).
+Unneeded entities can be disabled in the configuration file (see the `exclude` in the device options).

 In Home Assistant, the entities are named by prefixing them with the device name.